Don Tallon: Outside cricket

 Tallon married his first wife Marjorie Beattie in 1946.
 The constant travel, interstate and overseas, took a toll on his marriage and the pair divorced in 1950.
 In 1954, he married Lynda Kirchner from his native Bundaberg, with whom he had two daughters.
 In retirement, Tallon helped his younger brother Mat in running a corner store in Bundaberg.
 His nephew Ross played one match for Queensland Colts in 1967–68.
 The Tallon bridge, built in 1995 in Bundaberg was named after the famous Bundabergian which links west & north Bundaberg.
-He died of heart disease on 7 September 1984.
+He died of heart disease on 7 September 1984 and was cremated.